 SARAH’S KEY is based on Tatiana de Rosnay’s international bestseller Elle s’appelait Sarah.
-The novel and film tell a fictional tale based on the real events of the Vel d’Hiv Roundup.
-The film is two parallel stories; the tale of Sarah Starzynski (Mélusine Mayance) and the investigation into her life, sixty years later, by a Paris-based American Journalist, Julia Armond (Kristin Scott Thomas).
+The novel and film tell a fictional tale based on real historical events.
+The film is two parallel stories; the tale of Sarah Starzynski (Mélusine Mayance) and the investigation into her life, sixty years later, by a Paris-based American Journalist, Julia Jarmond (Kristin Scott Thomas).

 SARAH’S KEY is at times a harrowing experience.
 It is an attempt to understand events that defy comprehension.
 The death of millions can seem like a mere number to those of us who weren’t there.
 Telling the story through the eyes of a child makes enormous events more understandable.
 Can people really learn the lessons of history?
 SARAH’s KEY makes you hope that we can.

 SARAH’S KEY is in French with English subtitles.
 It runs for 111 minutes.
-It has opened in Western Australia and is released in the rest of the country on Thursday December 23rd.
-I rated it 3.5/5.
+I rated it 7/10.